Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 It is worth noting that we have used the standard MAIC formulation proposed by Signorovitch et al.\cite{signorovitch2010comparative, phillippo2016nice, remiro2020methods, phillippo2020equivalence} and that our conclusions are based on this approach.
 Nevertheless, MAIC is a rapidly developing methodology with novel implementations.
 An alternative formulation based on entropy balancing has been presented.\cite{petto2019alternative,belger2015inclusion, hainmueller2012entropy,phillippo2020equivalence} This approach is similar to the original version with a subtle modification to the weight estimation procedure.
 While it has some interesting computational properties, Phillippo et al.\cite{phillippo2020equivalence} have recently shown that the standard method of moments and entropy balancing produce weights that are mathematically equivalent (up to optimization error or a normalizing constant).
 Drawing from Zubizarreta,\cite{zubizarreta2015stable} Jackson et al.\cite{jackson2020alternative} propose a distinct weight estimation procedure that satisfies the conventional method of moments and maximizes the effective sample size.
 A larger effective sample size translates into minimizing the variance of the weights, with more stable weights producing a gain in precision at the expense of introducing some bias.

-An extension to MAIC that has not been proposed involves estimating the treatment mechanism in the $AC$ trial as well as the trial assignment mechanism.
+A potential extension to MAIC could involve estimating the treatment mechanism in the $AC$ trial as well as the trial assignment mechanism.
 In a randomized trial, the treatment assignment mechanism is known --- the true conditional probability of treatment among the randomized subjects is known and, in expectation, independent of the covariates.
 Nevertheless, modeling this probability, e.g.~using a parametric model, is beneficial to control for random (chance) imbalances in baseline covariates between study arms.
-In other contexts, this has improved the precision and efficiency of weighting estimators.\cite{lunceford2004stratification, robins1995semiparametric, hahn1998role, williamson2014variance, robins1994estimation, li2021generalizing} Outcome regression methods, on the other hand, cannot leverage this information to obtain more precise estimates.
+In other contexts, this has improved the precision and efficiency of propensity score estimators.\cite{lunceford2004stratification, robins1995semiparametric, hahn1998role, williamson2014variance, robins1994estimation, li2021generalizing}

 \paragraph{Bayesian modularity}

 The marginalized outcome regression methods, particularly the Bayesian approaches, can be readily adapted to address missing values in the $AC$ IPD.
 As seen in subsection \ref{subsec361}, Bayesian G-computation and the synthesis stage of MIM follow very closely the principles of multiple imputation, which is also, arguably, a fundamentally Bayesian operation.
 Missing covariates and outcomes in the IPD could be imputed in each MCMC iteration, accounting naturally for the uncertainty in the missing data.
 Addressing ``missingness'' in the $BC$ study is not possible task without access to the patient-level data.